Academic Catalogs

 Transfer Credit: CSU; UC.

 This course is identical to CMST G255.
-This course analyzes the study, practice, and application of communication theories as they relate to different cultural, co-cultural, ethnic, and racial groups including African American, Native American, Asian, and Latinx populations.
-Communication is examined in both cross-cultural and intercultural settings with emphasis on interpersonal effectiveness, including skills in nonverbal processing, assessment of different cultural interactional patterns, and minimizing prejudice and discrimination.
+This course analyzes the study, practice, and application of communication theories as they relate to different cultural, co-cultural, ethnic, and racial groups including African American, Native American, Asian, and Latina/o populations.
+Current structural issues such as immigration, multiculturalism, racism, and language policies are critically reviewed through a rhetorical lens.
+Communication is examined in both cross-cultural and intercultural settings with emphasis on interpersonal effectiveness, including skills in nonverbal processing, assessment of different cultural interactional patterns, and anti-racist practices to build a just and equitable society.
 Graded or Pass/No Pass option.
 C-ID: COMM G150.

 Catalog Program Pages Referencing ETHS G255